JFtechOfficial/ultimate-ambilight-setup/README.md

 Use your favorite [Hyperion client](https://play.google.com/store/apps/details?id=nl.hyperion.hyperionfree&hl=en_US) to select and run the clock effect: the second hand has a warmer color when outside is hot and it has a colder color when outside is cold.

-Use buttons connected to the GPIO to launch your predefined effects, go back to the capture mode, or safely turn off the Raspberry Pi.
+Use buttons connected to the GPIO to launch effects or color, to go back to the capture mode, or safely turn off the Raspberry Pi.

 Use a fan connected to the GPIO: it will automatically start to spin when the CPU is above the `max_TEMP` threshold and will automatically stop when the CPU is below the `cutoff_TEMP` threshold.

 Use [IFTTT](https://ifttt.com/) to interface Google Assistant with the Adafruit-IO mqtt broker.
 You can send:
 * to the "effect launching" topic *(the same topic assigned to* `effect-topic` *earlier)*
    * an effect name in order to activate that effect
+* to the "color launching" topic *(the same topic assigned to* `color-topic` *earlier)*
+   * a color name in order to activate that color
 * to the "effect clearing" topic *(the same topic assigned to* `other-topic` *earlier)*
    * `OFF` in order to turn any effect off (goes back to capture mode)
-   * `ON` in order to turn on the `Dim cinema lights` effect (additional way to turn this effect on)
+   * `ON` in order to turn on the lights on
    * `PLAY` in order to play the video from `video_uri` while turning any effect off (goes back to capture mode)
    * `STOP` in order to stop any video